-Focusing on “community over competition” in the social media and blogging world helps us get inspired instead of intimidated by others and make friends.
-While I haven’t met all of these people in-person, I am constantly inspired by their work and look forward to seeing their latest content.
+Focusing on “community over competition” in the social media and blogging world helps us make friends!
+While I haven’t met all of these people in-person, I am constantly inspired by their work.
 This is by no means an exhaustive list, just a collection of some of the creators I have followed on Instagram since starting The Wisconsinista.
 Read on to meet and follow some amazing northwoods bloggers!

 I am still obsessed with the quote in Diana Kraus‘s Instagram bio: “trees are always a relief.”
 So true, right?!
 Diana (pictured above, far right) is a resident of Milwaukee, but is down for a hike almost anywhere in the state.
 Together with four of her friends, she helped start the Women Hiking Wisconsin online community in 2017.
 Since then, they have hosted group hikes throughout the state and helped foster friendships amongst female hikers in Wisconsin.
 You’ll want to check out her Instagram for pictures of tall trees, the Great Lakes, and the best hiking spots around!